 Calculating z-score: an example

-Let's assume a following task: during a test, four students scored 50, 53, 62 and 70 points.
+Let's assume the following task: during a test, four students scored 50, 53, 62, and 70 points.
 What is the z-score of the result 62?

 - Find the mean of the results.

 μ = (50 + 53 + 62 + 70) / 4 = 58.75.
 You can also use our average calculator to do it.